johnnyreilly/typescript-go-considered-brilliant/README.md

 ## Conclusion

-As you looked around the ecosystem, and saw the desire for performance that has been ever present for the last three years, some kind of port seemed inevitable.
-If we accept that, and I think we should, the way the team has started executing on the migration fills us with confidence.
+The ecosystem demanded a faster TypeScript.
+Performance cannot be ignored these days.
+As a consequence, some kind of port of TypeScript was bound to happen.
+If we accept that view, and I think we should, then what next?
+Well, the way that the TypeScript team has started executing on the migration fills us with confidence.
 The TypeScript team are talented, pragmatists and wise.

 This is going to Go well.